achennings/achennings.github.io/index.md

 ## Research Statement

 The broad goal of my Ph.D. is to leverage insights from episodic memory research to better understand emotional associative learning.
 My work focuses on fear extinction as an experimental model of exposure therapy.
 Decades of research and clinical accounts demonstrate that fear often returns after safety learning, and in extreme cases this can manifest as clinical disorders such as PTSD.
-My research applies modern cognitive neuroscience techniques such as multi-variate pattern analysis and machine learning to better understand fear extinction in both healthy and clinical populations
+My research applies modern cognitive neuroscience techniques such as multivariate pattern analysis and machine learning to better understand fear extinction in both healthy and clinical populations.

 ---

 ## Publications

+1. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (In Prep).
+Dissociable neural reinstatement of emotional memories in human PFC.

+2. McClay, M, **Hennings, A. C.**, Reidel, A, & Dunsmoor, J. E. (Submitted).
+The features that shape fear: How emotional intensity and threat relevance interact to guide fear learning.
+[Preprint](https://doi.org/10.31234/osf.io/ckf8d)

+3. **Hennings, A. C.**, Bibb, S. A., Lewis-Peacock, J. A., Dunsmoor, J. E. (Submitted).
+The effect of top-down thought suppression on fear extinction generalization.

-1. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (2020).
+4. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (2020).
 Contextual reinstatement promotes extinction generalization in healthy adults but not PTSD.
 [Neuropsychologia.](https://doi.org/10.1016/j.neuropsychologia.2020.107573)

-2. Keller, N. E., **Hennings, A. C.**, & Dunsmoor, J. E. (2020).
+5. Keller, N. E., **Hennings, A. C.**, & Dunsmoor, J. E. (2020).
 Behavioral and neural processes in counterconditioning: past and future directions.
 [Behaviour Research and Therapy.](https://doi.org/10.1016/j.brat.2019.103532)

-3. **Hennings, A. C.**, Bibb, S. A., Lewis-Peacock, J. A., Dunsmoor, J. E. (Submitted).
-The effect of top-down thought suppression on fear extinction generalization.

-4. McClay, M, **Hennings, A. C.**, Reidel, A, & Dunsmoor, J. E. (Submitted).
-The features that shape fear: How emotional intensity and threat relevance interact to guide fear learning.
-[Preprint](https://doi.org/10.31234/osf.io/ckf8d)

-5. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (In Prep).
-Dissociable neural reinstatement of emotional memories in human PFC.